emqx/emqx-docs/en_US/modules/http_authentication.md

 EMQ X uses current client-related information as parameters in device publishing and subscription events to initiate a request for permissions to a user-defined authentication service, and process ACL authorization requests through the returned HTTP **response status code** (HTTP statusCode).

- -No permission: The API returns status codes other than 200 -Authorization is successful: API returns 200 status code -Ignore authorization: API returns 200 status code and response body is `ignore`
+ -No permission: API returns 4xx status code -Authorization is successful: API returns 200 status code -Ignore authorization: API returns a 200 status code and the message body is fixed content: "ignore"

 ## HTTP request information